centria/algot-ja-tira/src/content/part4.md

 ## Next larger / Previous smaller

-When we want to find the smallest object which is larger than *x*, we start from the tree.
+When we want to find the smallest object which is larger than *x*, we start from the root.
 When we are at a node *a*, we go to the left child, if *a > x* and to the right child, if *a <= x*.
 We continue this, until we cannot go further.
 The last object is the smallest object greater than *x* of all the objects we traversed through.
 When we want to find the largest object, which is smaller than *x*, we do the opposite in our operations.

 ## Removing a node